ministryofjustice/staff-infrastructure-certificate-services/README.md

 ### Tearing down infrastructure

-The infrastructure for this project should **not** be torn down at the end of each day or over the weekends.
+The infrastructure for this project should **not** be torn down.

 ### Useful commands

-- To log in to the browser-based AWS console using `aws-vault`, run either of the following commands:
+To log in to the browser-based AWS console using `aws-vault`, run the following command: `aws-vault login moj-pttp-pki`
-  - `aws-vault login moj-pttp-pki` to log in to the Shared Services account.

-### Securing Subnets and Security Groups

-- All subnets in this layout can talk to each other on all ports
-- Locking down of ports is done on a per-security group level

 ### Remote desktop access to the Bastion host (PROD example)